-(i) Wash Trades: Wash Trade: Bi-lateral Trade.
+- O Wash Trades: Wash Trade, Bilateral Trade.

-Wash Trade: Single Party Trade.
+- O Wash Trade: Single Party Trade.

-- (ii) Matched Trades.
+- Matched Trades.

-- (iii) Three Cornered Trade.
+- O Three Cornered Trade.

-- (iv) Circular Trade.
+- O Circular Trade.

-- (v) Cross Trades.
+- O Cross Trades.

-- (vi) Compensation Trades Money Passes.
+- O Compensation Trades and Money Passes.

-2. Wash Trades.
+2. Wash Trades

-2.1 Wash Trade: Bilateral Trade.
+2.1 Bilateral Trade

 The archetypal wash trade transaction involves a sale (or purchase) by Party A to Party B and a corresponding purchase (or sale) by Party A from Party B of the same asset at the same price in the same size.
 Typical transactions are undertaken intraday with each leg executed in close time proximity so that the trades net off and any transfer of market risk or beneficial ownership is avoided.

-Case Study: Bilateral Wash Trade.
+Bilateral Wash Trade

 CFTC 2015.
 TeraExchange.

-Tera offered a non-deliverable forward contract based on the relative value of the U.S. Dollar and Bitcoin for trading on its Swap Execution Facility ("SEF").
+Tera offered a non-deliverable forward contract based on the relative value of the US Dollar and Bitcoin for trading on its Swap Execution Facility ("SEF").
 The only two market participants authorised at the time to trade on Tera's SEF entered into two transactions in the Bitcoin non-deliverable forward contract.
 The transactions were for the same notional amount, price and tenor, and had the effect of offsetting each other exactly.
 At the time, these were the only transactions in the contract undertaken on Tera's SEF.
 Tera arranged for the two market participants to enter into the transactions telling one trader that the trade would be "to test the pipes by doing a round-trip trade with the same price in, same price out, (i.e. no P/L [profit/loss] consequences) no custodian required."
 Tera subsequently represented these to the public as bona fide trading activity.

-2.2 Single Party Trade.
+2.2 Single Party Trade

 Single party wash trades use the same behaviours as bilateral wash trades.
 However, in this instance, a single party effects a wash trade between two separate accounts that are both under the control of that party.
 A sale from one account (Account A) to another account (Account B) takes place with a reversal either simultaneously or close in time.
 Examples of the types of accounts that have been used are listed below with example cases.